Triprangode Shiva Temple

 Tirunavaya Navamukunda Temple

-One reply on “Triprangode Shiva Temple”
+One response to “Triprangode Shiva Temple”

 nice examples of contradictions